Securing Your Wooden Garden Gate

 that you’ll need a key to open the gate from the street-side of the gate (or both sides of the gate if you choose a double cylinder deadbolt).
 You’ll also always need to latch the deadbolt by hand, rather than having a gate latch that’s self-latching.

-One new option on the scene is the Emtek Keypad Deadbolt Lockset.
+One recent option on the scene is the Emtek Keypad Deadbolt Lockset.
 Available in either sandcast bronze or brass, the lockset allows you to enter the gate without a key, by entering a key code of your choosing.
 It also has a place to use the key if you’d like.
 On the inside of the gate you just turn the knob and lock it up.
-Due to the electronics inside this deadbolt set, Emtek recommends it be used only on gates in protected areas (if exposed to a lot of seasonal rain) or in areas of low rainfall.
-See the Emtek Keypad Deadbolt Lockset.
+While Emtek warrants its use, we recommends it be used only on gates in protected areas (e.g. under an overhang) or in areas of low rainfall.
+See the Emtek Keypad Deadbolt Locksets.

 Slide Bolts, Barrel Bolts, etc. Whereas deadbolts are operable from both sides of the gate, slidebolts, barrel bolts and others like them are installed on the inside (yard-side) of the gate.
 They are installed as an additional measure above or below a non-locking gate latch.
 To engage the lock, you slide the barrel into the catch and it prevents the gate from being opened from either side.
 These types of bolts are surface-mounted to the face of the gate.